24901064/study-of-basic-gates/README.md

-# EXP1:Study of basic digital IC’s and verification of truth tables for different logic gates, realization using Verilog
+# EXP1 : Study of basic digital IC’s and verification of truth tables for different logic gates, realization using Verilog
-## NAME:BHARANI KUMAR S
+## NAME : BHARANI KUMAR S
-## REGISTRATION NUMBER:24901064
+## REGISTRATION NUMBER : 24901064

 **AIM:**